 To up the cleansing effects, massage the Epsom salt granules into your skin while you bathe to exfoliate dead skin.
 After the salt has dissolved (the granules are too rough for delicate skin), you can massage it into your face to break up blackheads and draw them out of your pores.
 Avoid contact with your eyes, of course.

 6. Epsom salt helps your body detox

 Epsom salt makes a simple but effective detox bath.
 The sulfates help flush toxins and heavy metals from your cells.
 And soaking in the mineral-rich water triggers reverse osmosis in your pores, so salt is pulled out of your body and yucky toxins along with it.

-Epsom salt is a good first line of defense on bug bites, splinters or small cuts that start looking red.
+Epsom salt seems to have a therapeutic effect on bug bites, splinters, or small cuts that start looking red.
 A long soak draws out toxins and brings splinters to the surface, and its anti-inflammatory effects soothe red, irritated skin.

 Everyone knows the beneficial effects of hot baths before bedtime on sleep [source].
 But it has shown that balneotherapy promotes improvements in sleep quality, including restlessness, difficulty falling asleep, and even nightmares [source].
 When combined with physical therapy, mineral baths were shown to aid sleep in older patients with osteoarthritis [source].

 Ready to soak?

 Vanilla Epsom Bath Salts

 - Combine ingredients in a bowl and stir well.
 Transfer to a jar with a tight-fitting lid.
 Keep in a cool, dark place.
 Will last for several months.